Observer Design Pattern in Java

 public void alarm() {

-System.out.println( "Surveillance - by the numbers:" );
+System.out.println("Surveillance - by the numbers:");

-byTheNumbers(); }
+byTheNumbers();

 }

-public class ClassVersusInterface {
+public class ObservserDemo {

 public static void main( String[] args ) {

-SensorSystem ss = new SensorSystem();
+SensorSystem sensorSystem = new SensorSystem();

 gates close